top of page

 Low Temp Future

 Plasma gas sterilization utilizes low-temperature plasma technology to sterilize heat-sensitive medical devices.
 This method employs an electric field to generate plasma, effectively destroying microbial DNA through reactive species and ultraviolet light.
-Ideal for delicate instruments, its adoption in healthcare settings is on the rise due to its efficiency and material compatibility.
+Ideal for delicate instruments, its adoption in healthcare settings is on the rise due to its efficiency and material compatibility

 Read our comprehensive guide on Plasma Gas (H2O2) Sterilization here.